J-Wengler/NLP_Paper/manuscript.md

 ### Model Evaluation

-We tested each combination of keyword-extraction technique and word-vector generation method.
+We tested each combination of phenotype, keyword-extraction technique, *n* number of keywords, and word-vector generation method.
 For each combination, we completed the following steps.

+1. Randomly select XYZ GEO Series from the full list of Series in STARGEO.
+2. Randomly assign X and Y disjoint Series as training or test samples.

-1. STARGEO is queried to prepare the six queries.
-The prepareQueryData.py script takes two arguments.
+STARGEO is queried to prepare the six queries.
 The first is a list of GEO identifiers and the second is the query number that these identifiers should belong to.
-PrepareQueryData.py creates a directory structure that contains all the abstract and titles of the series that correspond to each identifier.
-The file system will put each text file into the directory for the corresponding query.
 This script also randomly selects half of the data to be used as the training data.

 2. GetGeoQueries.py is run.
 This script uses text files generated by GEO to evaluate the performance of GEO.
 A detailed explanation of this is found below in the manual comparision section.
 3. A do loop iterates over the numbers 10,20, and 30.
 This numbers are the number of keywords that each model should try to identify from the text.
 Each iteration performs the following analysis.
         i.
 Six scripts that correspond to SciSpaCy, BioWordVec, FastTextWiki, SpaCy, FastTextSkipGram, and FastTextCBOW are run.
 Each of these scripts takes the following three arguments : number of keywords, vector size, and number of STARGEO articles.
 Each script performs the following steps: